 In Canada, CPP payments are considered taxable income, and therefore the tax rate paid is dependent on your other income for the year.
 If you have income from other sources, you may elect to have federal income tax deducted each month from your CPP payment.

 On the other hand, US Social Security benefits received by Canadian residents are only subject to tax in Canada.
 Canadian residents receiving US social security benefits are required to include 85% of those benefits in computing their Canadian income.
 Full benefits are reported on the Canadian return, and the non-taxable amount (15%) is claimed as a deduction from net income in calculating taxable income.

-The taxation of payments received from some Canadian retirement programs receive special tax treatment due to the income tax treaty between the United States and Canadian Governments.
+The taxation of payments received from some Canadian retirement programs receive special tax treatment due to the US / Canada tax treaty pension income set up between the United States and Canadian Governments.